by Wissam Nasrallah

 The not so good news is that this phenomenon is not restricted to the Middle East; it is widespread in developed countries as well.
 According to research, half of the US population believes in conspiracy theories.
 Popular conspiracy theories claim that 9/11 was carried out by the CIA, that the Illuminati are seeking to install a world government or that vaccines are a big pharma plot to make more money.

-It is very easy to mock and belittle conspiracy theories, but in all fairness, the matter is much more complex than we might think.
-But I do realized my own limitations regarding the subject matter while attempting to write this blogpost.
+It is very easy to mock and belittle conspiracy theories, but in all fairness, the matter is much more complex than we might think, and I realized my own limitations regarding the subject matter while attempting to write this blogpost.

 My aim in this post is to identify some of the reasons and mechanisms that produce and spread conspiracy theories, and to reflect on some practical implications for us today.